cdklabs/cdk-pipelines-github/README.md

 ### Workflow Concurrency

-If you want to prevent your workflow from running in parallel you can specify the concurrenct at workflow level.
+If you want to prevent your workflow from running in parallel you can specify the concurrency at workflow level.
 Below is an example of a workflow that will not run in parallel and where a running workflow will be cancelled in favor of the more recent one.
 The [GitHub docs](https://docs.github.com/en/actions/using-jobs/using-concurrency) provide further details on this.

 ```ts
 import { ShellStep } from 'aws-cdk-lib/pipelines';